 One of the most important bookkeeping tips for entrepreneurs we can give is to pick a bookkeeping method and stick with it.
 There are two primary bookkeeping methods used today: spreadsheets and accounting software.

-- Spreadsheets – Bookkeeping that uses spreadsheets will normally involve using a program like Microsoft Excel, although some entrepreneurs use the old-fashioned pen-and-paper method.
-When you use a spreadsheet program, you can easily get a free bookkeeping template that will help take the difficult out of entering every transaction as it happens.
+1) Spreadsheets – Bookkeeping that uses spreadsheets will normally involve using a program like Microsoft Excel, although some entrepreneurs use the old-fashioned pen-and-paper method.
+When you use a spreadsheet program, you can easily get a free bookkeeping template that will help take the difficulty out of entering every transaction as it happens.

 Categorize Your Transactions

 At the core of bookkeeping, there are debits and credits.
-A credit is when money coming to you from somewhere.
-A debit is when money is going somewhere.
+Credit is when money comes to you from somewhere.
+A debt is when money is going somewhere.
 For every debit, you need a credit to offset it.
 The opposite holds true as well.
 When you get this principle down, the rest of bookkeeping becomes much easier.

 Another critical component of categorizing transactions involves accounts.
 There are several different types of accounts that any given transaction can be applied to.
 The main ones you will likely have are the following:

-- Equity – When money is given to business straight from the pocket of the owner, it’s considered equity.
+3) Equity – When money is given to a business straight from the pocket of the owner, it’s considered equity.
 With equity, there is no expectation that the money will ever get paid back.
 Under the equity umbrella, there are a few accounts, namely Capital, Retained Earnings, and Dividends.

 Additional Bookkeeping Tips